PORTRAIT OF A GRADUATE

 TBS students learn to collect, assess, and analyze relevant information.
 Graduates are able to use systems thinking to reason effectively.
 They identify, define, and solve authentic problems and essential questions.
 They reflect critically on learning experiences, processes, and solutions.

-TBS graduates demonstrate originality and inventiveness in work and understand the real world limits to adopting new ideas.
+TBS graduates demonstrate originality and inventiveness in work and understand the real world limits to adp use a wide range of idea creation techniques.

 TBS graduates can adapt to varied roles, jobs, responsibilities, schedules, and contexts.
 They work effectively in climates of ambiguity and changing priorities.
 They’re able to incorporate feedback effectively and deal positively with praise, setbacks, and criticism.